The world’s largest ME/CFS study

 We have now closed participant recruitment and DNA sample collection, and moved onto the next crucial stage of the study.

 If you are an existing participant, who has been invited to the complete the second questionnaire, you have until the 29 February 2024 at 5pm to do so online.

 We thank all DecodeME participants for your on-going support!

 Thank you to everyone who has given their precious energy and time to become a participant.
 We really appreciate everyone who has signed up and is giving their continuing support.

 With our ground-breaking research, DecodeME aims to find genetic causes of why people become ill with Myalgic Encephalomyelitis (ME) / Chronic Fatigue Syndrome (CFS) .

-The DecodeME DNA study aims to help us understand the disease and ultimately find treatments.
+The study should help us understand the disease and ultimately find treatments.

-The study is being led by Professor Chris Ponting of the Medical Research Council Human Genetics Unit at the University of Edinburgh in collaboration with the UK ME/CFS Biobank at the London School of Hygiene & Tropical Medicine.
+The study is being led by Professor Chris Ponting of the Medical Research Council Human Genetics Unit at the University of Edinburgh.

-People with ME/CFS are at the heart of the study, with a patient and a carer as co-investigators alongside the scientists and a steering group of people with the illness, carers and charities.
-The work is funded by the Medical Research Council and the National Institute for Health Research.
+People with myalgic encephalomyelitis / Chronic Fatigue Syndrome (ME/CFS) are at the heart of the study, with a patient and a carer as co-investigators alongside the scientists and a steering group of people with the illness, carers and charities.

 A partnership between